EnlightenedDoge/cleaning_managment_rs/README.md

 After running the executable the created table should be in the "output" folder under "cleaning_managment".

-Once a table is created you can run the software with the -r flag to start the sending process.
+Once a table is created you can run the software with the -p flag to start the sending process.
 While in sending mode you can type "help" to list avilable commands to execute.